Creating a Time-Locked Bitcoin Vault

 Via Wallet: Use an NFT-compatible wallet that supports the Kaon network to view your vouchers.

-Metadata: Vouchers contain metadata such as
+Metadata: Vouchers contain metadata such as tokenId

-, andrelated transactions
+, and related transactions

 .